JayGeeUnreal/Gem-System/README.md

-This is basicly like an extended version of Nvidia R2X but it can be ran fully localy.
+This is basicly like an extended version of Nvidia R2X but it can be run fully localy.

 !!
 OBS I´m using Python 3.10 when testing, it might work with other versions but thats the python version i use..